ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 ./xmlchange DOUT_S=FALSE
 ```

 When `DOUT_S=TRUE`, calling **./case.submit** will automatically submit a “st_archive” job to the batch system that will be held in the queue until the main job is complete.
-This can be configured in the same way as the main job for a different queue, wallclock time, etc. One change that may be advisable to make would be to change the queue your st_archive job is submitted to, as archiving does not require a large amount of resources and the short and serial queues on ARCHER2 to not use your project allowance.
+This can be configured in the same way as the main job for a different queue, wallclock time, etc. One change that may be advisable to make would be to change the queue your st_archive job is submitted to, as archiving does not require a large amount of resources and the short and serial queues on ARCHER2 do not use your project allowance.
 This would be done using the **xmlchange** script almost the same as for the **case.run** job.
 Note that the main job and the archiving job share some parameter names such as `JOB_QUEUE`, and so a flag (--subgroup) specifying which you want to change should be used, as below:

 ``` {.console}
 ./xmlchange JOB_QUEUE=short --subgroup case.st_archive
 ```

-If the `--subgroup` flag is not used, then the `JOB_QUEUE` value for both the **case.run** and **case.st_archive** jobs will ber changed.
+If the `--subgroup` flag is not used, then the `JOB_QUEUE` value for both the **case.run** and **case.st_archive** jobs will be changed.
 You can verify that they are different by running

 ``` {.console}
 ./xmlquery JOB_QUEUE